-This document explains how Azure Security Center Threat Intelligent Reports can help you learn more about a threat that generated a security alert.
+This page explains how Azure Security Center's threat intelligence reports can help you learn more about a threat that triggered a security alert.

 What is a threat intelligence report?

-Security Center threat detection works by monitoring security information from your Azure resources, the network, and connected partner solutions.
+Security Center threat protection works by monitoring security information from your Azure resources, the network, and connected partner solutions.
 It analyzes this information, often correlating information from multiple sources, to identify threats.
-This process is part of the Security Center detection capabilities.
+For more information, see How Azure Security Center detects and responds to threats.

-When Security Center identifies a threat, it will trigger a security alert, which contains detailed information regarding a particular event, including suggestions for remediation.
-To assist incident response teams, investigate and remediate threats, Security Center includes a threat intelligence report that contains information about the threat that was detected, including information such as the:
+When Security Center identifies a threat, it triggers a security alert, which contains detailed information regarding the event, including suggestions for remediation.
+To help incident response teams investigate and remediate threats, Security Center provides threat intelligence reports containing information about detected threats.
+The report includes information such as:

 - Attacker’s identity or associations (if this information is available)

 - Attackers’ objectives

 - Current and historical attack campaigns (if this information is available)